David Gray (snooker player)

 David Gray (born 9 February 1979) is an English former professional snooker player from London.

-Gray turned professional in 1996 after becoming the youngest ever winner of the prestigious English Amateur Championship.
-He went on to win the 2003 Scottish Open, break into the top 16 in the world rankings and reach the final of the 2004 UK Championship (where he made his first of two competitive maximums) - despite these successes early in his career, his form declined until he eventually dropped off the tour in 2010 aged just 31.
+Gray turned professional in 1996 after becoming the youngest-ever winner of the English Amateur Championship.
+He went on to win the 2003 Scottish Open, break into the top 16 in the world rankings and reach the final of the 2004 UK Championship (where he made his first of two competitive maximums).
+Despite these successes early in his career, his form declined until he eventually dropped off the tour in 2010 aged 31.